mgijax/mgiemboss/readme.md

 EMBOSS updates are scheduled on the production instance of Jenkins.

-* [http://bhmgiem01.jax.org:10080/job/EMBOSS-DATASETS-Update/ See EMBOSS Updates On Jenkins ]
+* See EMBOSS Updates On Jenkins: [http://bhmgiem01.jax.org:10080/job/EMBOSS-DATASETS-Update/]

 ### Weekly and monthly crons